MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Types.ps1xml.md

 For example, by default, array objects (`System.Array`) have a `Length` property that lists the number of objects in the array.
-However, because the name "length" does not clearly describe the property, Windows PowerShell adds an alias property named "Count" that displays the same value.
+However, because the name "Length" does not clearly describe the property, Windows PowerShell adds an alias property named "Count" that displays the same value.
 The following XML adds the `Count` property to the `System.Array` type.